DigitalMitford/DM_documentation/sustainingDH_notes.md

 Box files in MRMS Project Support | Yes reliable | Project team | Box corporate File Directory Structure (in Box, but mappable elsewehere) | Yes reliable | Project team | Us: Project team intellectual time and debate and energy

 Hey!
 We can now run Sustainability workshops on our own!
+(And we'll come back to this tomorrow with Part II.
+More soon!)